StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 process_files "input.txt" "log.txt"
 ```

+1. **Triple Pound Signs**: As mentioned in the guidelines, consider using triple-pound signs (`###`) before resorting to quadruple-pound signs for subsections.
+Excessive use of quadruple-pound signs can make the script harder to read.

 /////
 ////
 //// tab | Triple Pound Signs (`###`)

-- **Description**: Triple pound signs serve as a middle ground between double and quadruple pound signs.
+- **Description**: Triple pound signs serve as a middle ground between double and quadruple-pound signs.
 They are used when blocks or lines of code require some distinction but do not necessitate a completely new section.
 - **Usage**: Use triple pound signs where the code is different enough to warrant distinction but not significant enough to be placed in an entirely new section.
-- **Formatting**: Triple pound signs should be formatted to stand out from other comments.
-Below are the suggested formatting guidelines:
+- **Formatting**: Triple pound sign comments should be formatted to ensure the transition between differing blocks of code is clear and visually distinct.
+Below are the recommended formatting guidelines:
-    - **Section Naming**: Append `[ Section Name ]` after the triple pound signs.
-The section name should describe the content or purpose of that section.
+    - **Section Naming**: Append `[ section_name ]` to the end of `###`, replacing `section_name` with a descriptive title for that section.
+The section name should clearly indicate the content or purpose of the code below it.
-    - **Filler Characters**: Include a single blank line above and below the filler characters to separate the previous command(s), the triple pound sign comment, and the next command(s).
+    - **Filler Characters**: After the section name, append a series of `#` characters to fill the remaining space up to the 88-character limit.
+Additionally, place three `#` characters above and below the section name line.
     - **Spacing**: Include a single blank line above and below the filler characters to separate the previous command(s), the triple pound sign comment, and the next command(s).
     - **Section Comments**: If necessary, add comments to describe the section's content or purpose, prefixed with three `#` characters.